-4 and also for the innocent blood that he shed; for he filled Yerushalayim with innocent blood; and Hashem would not pardon.
+4 and also because of the blood of the innocent that he shed.
+For he filled Yerushalayim with the blood of the innocent, and Hashem would not forgive.

-13 And he carried out thence all the treasures of the house of Hashem, and the treasures of the king’s house, and cut in pieces all the vessels of gold which Shlomo king of Yisrael had made in the temple of Hashem, as Hashem had said.
+13 He carried off from Yerushalayim all the treasures of the House of Hashem and the treasures of the royal palace; he stripped off all the golden decorations in the Temple of Hashem—which King Shlomo of Yisrael had made—as Hashem had warned.

 14 He exiled all of Yerushalayim: all the commanders and all the warriors—ten thousand exiles—as well as all the craftsmen and smiths; only the poorest people in the land were left.

 v’-hig-LAH et kol y’-ru-sha-LA-im v’-et kol ha-sa-REEM v’-AYT kol gi-bo-RAY ha-KHA-yil a-SE-ret a-la-FEEM go-LEH v’-khol he-kha-RASH v’-ha-mas-GAYR lo nish-AR zu-LAT da-LAT am ha-A-retz

 יד וְהִגְלָה אֶת־כָּל־יְרוּשָׁלִַם וְאֶת־כָּל־הַשָּׂרִים וְאֵת כָּל־גִּבּוֹרֵי הַחַיִל עשרה [עֲשֶׂרֶת] אֲלָפִים גּוֹלֶה וְכָל־הֶחָרָשׁ וְהַמַּסְגֵּר לֹא נִשְׁאַר זוּלַת דַּלַּת עַם־הָאָרֶץ׃